quasarstream/PHP-FFmpeg-video-streaming/README.md

 **NOTE:** If you open a file from cloud and did not pass a path to save a file, you will have to pass a local path to the `save` method.

 #### 2. To Clouds
+You can save your files to a cloud by passing an array of cloud configuration to the `save` method.

 ##### To a Cloud
-You can save your files to a cloud using the `saveToCloud` method.
 ``` php
 $api = 'https://www.aminyazdanpanah.com/api/v1.0/video/uploading';
 $method = 'POST';